SBU-COSMOLIKE/cocoa_lsst_les/README.md

 ## Updating the data folder <a name="updating_data"></a>

+In this tutorial, we assume the user installed Cocoa via the *Conda installation* method, and the name of the Conda environment is `cocoa`.
+We also presume the user's terminal is in the folder where Cocoa was cloned.

+:one: **Step 1 of 3**: activate the Conda Cocoa environment

+        $ conda activate cocoa

 The Conda Cocoa environment contains the `xz` compression program.

+:two: **Step 2 of 3**: go to the `lsst_les` folder and clone the Cosmolike LSST-Y1 project:

+        $(cocoa) cd ./cocoa/Cocoa/projects/lsst_les

-To update the data folder and push the changes to this git repository, delete the `data.xz` file, and then type
+:three: **Step 3 of 3**: delete the `data.xz` file, and then type

     $(cocoa) tar -cf - data/ | xz -k -9e --threads=1 -c - > data.xz